Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: INTRODUCTION

 Organic Light-Emitting Diodes (OLEDs) based on Thermally Activated Delayed Fluorescence (TADF) have defined the third generation of electroluminescent materials, offering a viable path to achieving near-unity internal quantum efficiency (IQE) without resorting to the expensive and scarce noble metals found in phosphorescent emitters \cite{Uoyama2012, Adachi2014TADF, Liu2018}.
 The TADF mechanism hinges on the efficient harvesting of non-emissive triplet excitons ($T_1$) by up-converting them to the emissive singlet state ($S_1$) through Reverse Intersystem Crossing (RISC).
 This process requires satisfying both a thermodynamic condition—a minimized singlet-triplet energy gap (\deltaest $\lesssim \qty{0.2}{\electronvolt}$)—and a kinetic condition: a sufficiently high rate of RISC ($k_{\text{RISC}}$) \cite{Dias2017, Chen2018}.

-The rational design of high-performance TADF emitters is a formidable challenge, dominated by a fundamental trade-off.
+The rational design of efficient TADF emitters faces an inherent trade-off that complicates optimization.
 In conventional Donor-Acceptor (D-A) architectures, achieving a small \deltaest necessitates a significant spatial separation of the frontier molecular orbitals to minimize the electron exchange energy \cite{Moral2015}.
 However, this separation inherently reduces the orbital overlap, which not only suppresses the oscillator strength ($f$) and thus the radiative decay rate, but can also hinder the spin-orbit coupling (SOC) necessary for efficient RISC \cite{Penfold2015, Olivier2017}.
-Successfully navigating this delicate balance requires exploring a vast and complex chemical space \cite{Gibson2016}.
+Optimizing both properties simultaneously demands exploration across diverse molecular scaffolds \cite{Gibson2016}.

-Computational chemistry is an indispensable tool for navigating this landscape, yet it presents its own dilemma.
+Computational methods can accelerate this search, but they introduce a cost-accuracy trade-off.
 High-fidelity methods are computationally prohibitive for screening the thousands of potential candidates required for data-driven discovery \cite{Sun2015, Kang2024, Olivier2017a}.
-This scalability bottleneck has historically limited computational studies to small, homologous series of molecules, hindering the extraction of universal design principles.
+This cost barrier has confined most studies to small molecular series.
+Universal design guidelines are therefore still lacking.

-To bridge this gap, we employ a high-throughput virtual screening (HTVS) protocol based on accelerated semi-empirical methods, which we rigorously validated on a diverse dataset of \num{747} experimentally known TADF emitters in our preceding companion paper (hereafter, Article 1) \cite{ArticleRef1}.
-That study established our framework as a powerful and validated tool for large-scale molecular ranking and trend analysis.
+Here, we employ a high-throughput virtual screening (HTVS) protocol based on accelerated semiempirical methods.
+We validated this approach on a data set of \num{747} experimentally known TADF emitters in our companion paper (hereafter, Article 1 \cite{TchapetArxivA1-2025}), which established its reliability for large-scale molecular ranking and trend analysis.